 BOARD OF REVISION

-When a complaint is filed, it is the Board of Revision’s responsibility to schedule a hearing, review the complaint and any evidence submitted, then issue a decision on whether a correction should made to the valuation.
+When a complaint is filed, it is the Board of Revision’s responsibility to schedule a hearing, review the complaint and any evidence submitted, then issue a decision on whether a correction should be made to the valuation.
+It is the complainant's responsibility to prove their claim, by submitting supporting documentation to the Board for review.
 The Board does not hear complaints regarding real estate taxes.

-- Evidence can be delivered personally to our office, sent by U.S. mail, or uploaded in SmartFile, or emailed to This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it
+- Evidence can be delivered personally to our office, sent by U.S. mail, or uploaded in SmartFile.

 BOR Rules of Procedure (228.22 KB) The Summit County Board of Revision Rules of Procedure must be followed for a valid complaint. |